CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: json_doc ->> json path

   Alias for JSON_UNQUOTE(json_doc->json path).
 Operator can be applied only on json_doc arguments that are columns.
-  Raises an error if a json path is NULL.
+  Raises an error if the json path is NULL or invalid.
   Returns NULL if it is applied on a NULL json_doc argument.

 .. code-block:: sql